 Pro-nutrin is a combination of pectin, glycerine and lecithin and comes in a formula of small pellets that are added to feed.
 Pro-nutrin reduces gastric acidity by neutralisation and stabilises the protective mucous layer.
 Improvement and healing of ulcers following its use without other therapies have been documented using follow up endoscopic exam.

 Antacids can be given to increase the pH in the stomach but they have to be given frequently as food is continuously passing through and taking them away with it.
 Aluminium hydroxide comes in a commercial preparation known as Sucrulfate.
 This binds to the surface of the ulcer a bit like a plaster.
 Clinical improvement of symptoms may be seen when antacids are given but there is rarely much improvement in the ulcers.
-They do seem to prevent ulcers getting worse however so may be useful at times of stress.
+They do seem to prevent ulcers getting worse, however so may be useful at times of stress.
+Sucrulfate is often used in combination with other drugs especially to treat glandular ulcers.

 - Increase the time spent eating/frequency of feeding – dilute the energy density of the meal